hathibelagal-dev/instantpolyglot/docs/eng/Spanish.md

 ### Pronunciation

-- In parts of Spain, "c" before "e" or "i" and "z" are pronounced /θ/ (like "th" in English "think"), while in Latin America they are pronounced /s/.
+- In parts of Spain, “c” before “e” or “i” and “z” are pronounced /θ/ (like “th” in English “think”), while in Latin America they are pronounced /s/.
-- In many parts of the Caribbean and southern Spain, final "s" is often aspirated or dropped: **está** might sound like "ehtá" or "etá".
+- In many parts of the Caribbean and southern Spain, final “s” is often aspirated or dropped: **está** might sound like “ehtá” or “etá”.
-- In Argentina and Uruguay, "ll" and "y" are often pronounced /ʃ/ (like "sh" in English) instead of /j/ or /ʎ/.
+- In Argentina and Uruguay, “ll” and “y” are often pronounced /ʃ/ (like “sh” in English) instead of /j/ or /ʎ/.

 ## Numbers